Apantesis virguncula (Wm. Kirby, 1837)

 Little Virgin Tiger Moth

-Grammia virguncula is a medium-sized Grammia (FW length 17–22 mm) with a streaky forewing and orange hindwing that flies along the eastern border of the Pacific Northwest region during the summer.
+Apantesis virguncula is a medium-sized Apantesis (FW length 17–22 mm) that flies along the eastern border of the Pacific Northwest region during the summer.
+It has a streaky forewing and orange hindwing.
 The forewing is black with pale ochre veins.
 The transverse lines are limited to a strongly zigzagged subterminal line.
 The bright yellow-orange hindwing is marked by several black bars at the base, spots that are often fused to the marginal band, and a marginal band.
 The veins in the marginal area are often orange.
 The fringe of both wings is pale ochre.
 The head and thorax are pale ochre to light tan, with black lines on the collar, tegulae, and central thorax.
 The abdomen is orange with black stripes.
 The black antenna is bipectinate in males and biserrate in females.

-This species is most similar to G. speciosa which occurs in northern British Columbia.
-G. speciosa has a reduced eye and more narrow antennae typical of day-flying moths.
-G. virguncula is also similar to Holarctia obliterata which has more pale transverse lines in the mid forewing than G. virguncula and the hindwing base lacks strong black marks.
+This species is most similar to A. speciosa which occurs in northern British Columbia.
+A. speciosa has a reduced eye and more narrow antennae typical of day-flying moths.
+A. virguncula is also similar to A. obliterata,which has more pale transverse lines in the mid forewing than A. virguncula and the hindwing base lacks strong black marks.

 This is a relatively uncommon eastern species that barely enters the Pacific Northwest region in the Rocky Mountains.
-It usually occurs in moist meadows and open hardwood forests in the east.
+It usually occurs in moist meadows, including in the Pacific Northwest.
+It is more generally distributed in eastern North America where it also occurs in open hardwood forests.

-Grammia virguncula is one of several eastern Grammia species that barely enters our region.
-The Pacific Northwest records are limited to southeastern British Columbia.
+Apantesis virguncula is one of several eastern Apantesis species that barely enters our region.
+The Pacific Northwest records are limited to southeastern British Columbia and southeastern Idaho.

-This species feeds on various herbaceous vegetation, particularly Asteraceae.
+This species feeds on various herbaceous vegetation, particularly composites (Asteraceae).

-Grammia virguncula flies in summer with records from June and July in our region.
-It is nocturnal and comes to light, unlike G. speciosa.
+Apantesis virguncula flies in summer with records from June and July in our region.
+It is nocturnal and comes to light, unlike its close relative A. speciosa.